bbalganjjm/natural_js/docs/implementation/m9-beta-report.md

 # Open release gates

-- The `c79b9eae` tarball is superseded after a Popup source change; a clean corrected-source tarball and all artifact-dependent checks are pending.
+- The `a45fbd6` beta tarball passed exact-artifact checks but remains unpublished.
 - A real Safari run is unavailable because there is no Mac/iOS test device; Playwright WebKit is labeled separately.
 Decide the Safari support statement or obtain external Safari evidence before claiming that vendor browser.
-- Complete WCAG 2.2 AA evaluation needs manual screen-reader, zoom, text-spacing, target-size, focus-obscuring, and full-page authored-CSS review.
-The automated axe pass alone cannot close it.[^wcag]
+- Complete WCAG 2.2 AA evaluation still needs manual screen-reader, actual zoom, target-size, and full-page authored-CSS review.
+The automated axe pass and tested 320px text-spacing states alone cannot close it.[^wcag]
 - Registry credentials are absent on this host.
 Publication and immutable version/tag actions also require the exact-artifact review specified by the approved M9 plan.[^plan]
 - A stable `2.0.0` manifest would change the packed bytes; this beta hash cannot serve as stable-artifact evidence.
 Repack and rerun artifact-dependent gates after any version or code change.[^plan]